DynTylluan/pc-gamer-demo/README.md

 In this version of the game, you would have played as Steave, regardless of whether you bought a legit copy of Minecraft back in the day, so Casscraft changes the file `char.png` so that you're playing as Efe, one of the current default skins in the game - why Efe?
 Well, I simply like the way they look over the other default skins, simple as.

 If you want to replace this skin with a new one, you will need to edit this texture, replacing it with your own.
 Be warned, if you do use another skin, make sure it is 64 by 32 pixels and not 64 by 64 or else it will look strange in-game.

+If you want to be able to play as Steve, all you need to do is just delete this file, then re-ZIP up the Classcraft folder and you should be all good.